Ayanambakkam

+Ayanambakkam is a rapidly developing residential neighbourhood in the Poonamallee Block of Tiruvallur District, Tamil Nadu, India.
+Situated approximately 14 kilometres west of central Chennai, Ayanambakkam forms a part of the city’s expanding western suburban corridor.

+Its close proximity to neighbourhoods such as Vanagaram, Athipet, and Mogappair has contributed to its steady transformation into a residential hub.

+The locality has experienced significant growth in recent years, driven by its strategic location, improving infrastructure, and convenient access to key commercial centres.

+Ayanambakkam is governed by both Greater Chennai Corporation and Avadi City Corporation.

 Geography

 Ayanambakkam is situated to the north of Cooum River, west of Chennai - Tiruthani - Renigunta Road.
 Its average elevation is 15 metres above the sea level.

 Climate

 Ayanambakkam has a Tropical Savanna Climate (As) according to the Köppen Climate Classification.
-It sees the most amount of precipitation in November, with 228 mm of average rainfall; and the least precipitation in February, with 9 mm of average rainfall.
+It sees the most precipitation in November, with 228 mm of average rainfall; and the least precipitation in February, with 9 mm of average rainfall.